 Back in Scotland, Macdonald learned two of her eldest sons were lost at sea in separate incidents.
 She shuttled between friends and family until Allan returned four years later, when they leased a different farm on Skye with help from another son.

 Their financial struggles continued.
 Allan grew unable to walk due to problems from his wartime imprisonment, and Flora’s arms continued to plague her.
 She died in 1790 around age 68, and he probably passed two years later.
 A witness said that, “Flora’s funeral was the greatest that had ever been on the island, that the cortege which wound over the hills to Kilmuir was more than a mile long, that a dozen pipers played the coronach (a Scottish dirge) and that 300 gallons of whiskey were drunk at the feasting afterwards.”
 Despite a later claim, Flora was not buried in one of the sheets Bonnie Prince Charlie slept on at the Scottish Kingsburgh.
 She wrote that both had served as the shroud of her mother-in-law.

 Samuel Johnson wrote Flora’s epitaph: “Her name will be mentioned in history and if courage and fidelity be virtues, mentioned with honour.”

 What to See

-- In 1953, a group including local historians and a University of North Carolina journalism professor searched for and found the mill and home sites further back along the road.
+- In 1953, a group including local historians and a University of North Carolina journalism professor searched for and thought they had found the mill and home sites further back along the road.
 Also among them was famous N.C. writer Paul Green, playwright of the outdoor historical drama The Lost Colony which is still performed in Manteo.
 Green had written a musical drama that featured Flora, which premiered in Fayetteville in 1939.